 - RN to BSN Online Degree Completion Option

 - Master of Science in Nursing Degree Program

 - Nursing Certificate Programs

 - Master of Social Work Degree Program

 Chamberlain University has educational alliances with over 650 healthcare institutions and organizations across the country.

 Is your Healthcare Institution Partnered with Chamberlain?

-Chamberlain is proud to be the preferred educational provider to the following healthcare institutions.
 Please select a state and review the list below to see if Chamberlain has a partnership with your institution.

 As a top-quality education provider for 130 years, Chamberlain College of Nursing builds strong partnerships to help shape the next generation of nursing leaders and educators.
 Chamberlain’s clinical partners play a key role in the training and education of our student nurses.
 It is not just a rewarding investment in the future of nursing, but also in the hospital or healthcare facility itself.